AntoniaSophia/MazeRunner/README.md

 # MazeRunner

 ## Maze Runner with MQTT
 This project is for educational purpose.
+Mazerunner is a collection of applications to introduce Service orientation, IoT Technologies and collaborative Development using state of the systems like github and jenkins.

-MQTT stands for Message Queuing Telemetry Transport.
+**MQTT** stands for Message Queuing Telemetry Transport.
 It is a lightweight publish and subscribe system where you can publish and receive messages as a client.
+For almost every language and devcies, libraries are available to implement Publisher and Subscriber communicating in heterogenes networks e.g. https://www.mysensors.org/build/mqtt_gateway

 ![maze](doc/3D-monster-maze.png "maze")
 ## Maze